 Every month, Fractured Atlas provides a list of upcoming grant opportunities for artists and arts-based projects so that you can discover more opportunities to get financial support for your work.
-As a fiscal sponsor of 4000+ artistic projects, we provide access to grants for artists in every discipline.
+As a fiscal sponsor of over 3,000 artistic projects, we provide access to grants for artists in every discipline.

 For artists and arts organizations, posting on social media is important.
 Social media, whichever platform(s) you choose, will help you raise awareness about your work, keep your audience engaged with you between performances or other big events, let you connect more deeply to your creative community, and ultimately drive sales and fundraising donations.
 A successful social media strategy requires regular posting, which leads to a big question for many artists.
 What to post?

 For over 40 years, Split Britches has been creating art that is both lesbian and feminist.
 Split Britches projects span theater, solo performance, live art, workshops, digital media, models for public conversation, and written work.
 Founded by Lois Weaver and Peggy Shaw, Split Britches “is about a community of outsiders, queers, eccentrics – feminist because it encourages the imaginative potential in everyone, and lesbian because it takes the presence of a lesbian on stage as a given.”